Chi-square simulation of the CIR process and the Heston model: Application: the Cox-Ingersoll-Ross process and Heston model

+The mean-reverting square-root process or \emph{Cox-Ingersoll--Ross (CIR) process} was first used in a financial context by Cox, Ingersoll and Ross~\cite{CIR} to model the short rate of interest and has been applied in numerous financial applications since.
+It can be expressed in the form

+where $W^1$ is a Wiener process and $\kappa$, $\theta$ and $\varepsilon$ are positive constants.
+It is a mean-reverting process with mean $\theta$, rate of convergence $\kappa$ and square root diffusion scaled by $\varepsilon$.
+By the Yamada condition this model has a unique strong solution.
+Interestingly, though the explicit form of the solution as a function of the driving Wiener process $W^1$ is not known, its transition probability is explicitly given as a scaled non-central chi-square distribution.
+We define the \emph{degrees of freedom} for this process to be $\nu\coloneqq4\kappa\theta/\varepsilon^2$.
 When $\nu\in\mathbb N$ the process $V_t$ can be reconstructed from the sum of squares of $\nu$ Ornstein--Uhlenbeck processes; hence the label of degrees of freedom.
 When $\nu<2$ the zero boundary is attracting and attainable, while when $\nu\geqslant2$, the zero boundary is non-attracting.
+In particular, the CIR process is non-negative.
 These properties are immediate from the Feller boundary criteria, see Feller~\cite{Feller}.
 These are based on inverting the associated stationary elliptic Fokker--Planck operator, with boundary conditions, and can be found for example in Karlin and Taylor~\cite{KT}.

-Here we focus on the challenge of $\nu<2$ and in particular cases when $\nu\ll~1$ typical of FX markets (Andersen~\cite{An}).
+Here we focus on the challenge of $\nu<2$ and in particular cases when $\nu\ll\,1$.
 Importantly, though the zero boundary is attracting and attainable, it is strongly reflecting---if the process reaches zero it leaves it immediately and bounces back into the positive domain---see Revuz and Yor~\cite[p.~412]{RY}.
 We detailed in the introduction how this case is a major obstacle, particularly for direct discretization methods.
-A comprehensive account of direct discretization methods can be found in Lord, Koekkoek and Van Dijk~\cite{LKVD}, to where the reader is referred.
-Based on our experience, the \emph{full truncation method} proposed by Lord, Koekkoek and Van Dijk has so far proven to be the most accurate and efficient of this class.
-This is also evidenced by Andersen~\cite{An} and Haastrecht and Pelsser~\cite{HP} who complete thorough comparisons.
+A comprehensive account of direct discretization methods can be found in Lord, Koekkoek and Van Dijk~\cite{LKVD}.
+The \emph{full truncation method} proposed by Lord, Koekkoek and Van Dijk allows the variance process to be negative over successive timesteps---when the variance evolves deterministically with an upward drift of $\kappa\theta$ and the volatility of the price process is taken to be zero.
+Andersen~\cite{An} and Haastrecht and Pelsser~\cite{HP} complete thorough comparisons with full truncation method of Lord, Koekkoek and Van Dijk.